ndrakos/blog/_posts/2022-01-24-Neutrino_ICs_Background.md

 ### 1) Treat neutrinos as a linear fluid on a grid, coupled to the N-body evolution of CDM particles

-Pros: Good for intermediate scales, high redshifts, and captures CDM component evolution quite Well
+Pros: Good for intermediate scales, high redshifts, and captures CDM component evolution quite well

 Cons: Quasi-linear methods break down when over-densities in the neutrino fluid are of order 1.
 Neutrino component becomes inaccurate once there is significant clustering.